Azoghal/Bassoon/README.md

 }
 ```

 Most of these changes are to avoid needless complexity in uninteresting areas (the parser), particularly the use of semicolon terminators and parentheses in control flow structures.
-A standout feature that is missing is binary boolean operations.

 ```bash
 cd build/bin